vadi2/DHPHackathon1/input/pagecontent/terminology-basics.md

 4. **Use version binding**: In production, pin to specific ValueSet versions to ensure consistency.

 5. **Handle missing codes gracefully**: If a code isn't found during lookup, handle it gracefully rather than failing.

-6. **Support multiple languages**: Use the `displayLanguage` parameter to get displays in the user's preferred language.

 ## Error handling